BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ### Requirements

-The following items are necessary for this procedure, and should be purchased in advance of your setting up this scenario.
+The following items are necessary for this procedure, and should be purchased[^sca] in advance of your setting up this scenario.

 * [  ] Existing Laptop or Desktop Computer capable of running [Sparrow Wallet(https://sparrowwallet.com/).
 * [  ] 1 Package Waterproof Laser Paper (TerraSlate, made of 1-PET [https://www.amazon.com/TerraSlate-Paper-Waterproof-Printer-Sheets/dp/B00NWVGOF4](https://www.amazon.com/TerraSlate-Paper-Waterproof-Printer-Sheets/dp/B00NWVGOF4) or Rite in the Rain All-Weather Copier Paper, made of coated recyclable wood [https://www.amazon.com/Rite-Rain-All-Weather-Copier-8511/dp/B0016H1RYE/](https://www.amazon.com/Rite-Rain-All-Weather-Copier-8511/dp/B0016H1RYE/) or equivalent)